 6. Decide on your engagement party decorations

 Balloons always make classic engagement party decorations, especially filled with confetti in your favourite colours, but you can always go one step further.
-Here are some stylish engagement party decorations you might want to incorporate:
+Here are some stylish engagement party décor ideas that you might want to incorporate:

-- A balloon arch in the happy couple’s favourite coolours
+• A balloon arch in the happy couple’s favourite colours

-- A sign with the couple’s name – check out our guide to calligraphy for some top tips on nailing pretty lettering!
+• A sign with the couple’s name (our guide to calligraphy includes some top tips on nailing pretty lettering!)

 You might want to include some engagement party games and activities in your plan, such as a pub quiz to help your guests break the ice, or a food, beer, or wine tasting section of the evening where you get an expert in to talk the guests through some samples.
 The possibilities for engagement party ideas really are endless, so let your imaginations run wild!